barakbeilin/fastai-gcp/installation.md

             ```
     and send :
     ```gcloud beta compute ssh --zone "europe-west1-b" "my-fastai-instance" --project "black-network-275911"```
+    or the following to start a Jupyter notebook environment with tunneling to the local machine :
+    ```gcloud compute ssh --zone "europe-west1-b" "my-fastai-instance" -- -L 8080:localhost:8080```
 ************ NOW YOU ARE IN THE INSTANCE FROM SSH! ~~~~~~~~~~~~~

 4. Setting work environment